-The result that when a tail risk realizes, institutional investors can amplify price crashes by fire-selling has important consequences for corporations.
-In particular, it implies that companies should be mindful of their shareholder base, including the stock price fragilities deriving from the broader portfolio positions of their investors.42
+The result that when a tail risk realizes, institutional investors amplify price crashes by fire-selling has important implications.
+First, it highlights to regulators the potentially problematic role of institutional investors (especially short-term ones) for macro-financial stability.
+Second, it indicates that, even in "normal" times, companies should be mindful of their shareholder base and the potentially non-standard behavior of their marginal investors when disasters strike.45